 “From there I borrowed every book remotely related that I could find at the library,” Krysta says.
 “When that wasn’t enough I went to the internet.
 Back then, YouTube had a close-knit collection of Wiccan and non-Wiccan witches practicing in many different ways.”

 “That’s when I really blossomed into a full-on, spell-casting, goddex-worshipping witch,” Krysta says, humbly adding that though they saw truth in the practice, Wicca just wasn’t for them.
-“Being queer and specificially a person outside of the gender binary made their ideas and practices a little itchy for me.”
+“Being queer and specifically a person outside of the gender binary made their ideas and practices a little itchy for me.”

 It took Krysta several years of channeling and ancestor work to develop a witchcraft practice that felt right.
 Now, Krysta says that reconnecting with and remembering their innate Indigenous wisdom is a crucial element of their witchcraft.

 “It is the practice written in my DNA and passed down my ancestors, but it’s also something new,” Krysta says.
-“It’s the mixture of knowledge and practices that makes my work potent, and the personalization that makes it fulfilling.”
+“It’s the mixture of knowledge and practices that makes my work potent, and the personalisation that makes it fulfilling.”

 A spiritual childhood is prevalent among modern-day witches.
 Bobbi* (she/her), a cisgender, queer witch in Chicago, tells me that she grew up a pastor’s kid.
 She spent nearly every summer at “Jesus Camp,” and every Sunday participating in the ritual of communion.
 For a while, she loved it.